KyleSmith0905/KyleSmith0905/README.md

 ## 🙃 About Me
-I am a Javascript and C# programmer (🖥️).
+I am a JavaScript and C# programmer (🖥️).
 I have a certification in JavaScript programming by Microsoft (*98-382:MTA: Introduction to Programming using JavaScript*) (📝).
 I took 2 years of a game development class(👾) and 2 years of a business management and analysis class (📊).
-Check out my [Unicus bot for Discord](https://github.com/KyleSmith0905/UnicusBot) (🤖) and Among Chess plugin for Among Us (♟️).\
+Check out my [Unicus bot for Discord](https://github.com/KyleSmith0905/UnicusBot) (🤖) and Among Chess plugin for Among Us (♟️).
-\
-Postscript: I feel pretty dreadful for listing my accomplishments in an egotistical manner; however, the goal of writing this was to present myself as experienced. 🤵

 ## 😎 Personal Fact Sheet
 | `Title: string`| `Value1: string`| `Value2: string`|